aaqaishtyaq/doc-the-bot/README.md

 4. Contributing

 <b>Introduction</b>
-The API used provides a pure python interface for the Telegram Bot API.
+The API used provide a pure python interface for the Telegram Bot API.
 It is compatible with Python version 2.7+.

 <b>Installing</b>
 You can install python-telegram-bot with: